How do funeral prices compare by state in Australia?

 Northern Territory

 Data confidence: Low.
-Aggregator data only.
+Cemetery fee schedules only.
 No local funeral director price lists available.

 Full Northern Territory funeral costs guide